Professional Conduct and Ethics

 As members of their community, professors have the rights and obligations of other citizens.
 Professors measure the urgency of these obligations in the light of their responsibilities to their subject, to their students, to their profession, and to their institution.
 When they speak or act as private persons, they avoid creating the impression of speaking or acting for their college or university.
 As citizens engaged in a profession that depends upon freedom for its health and integrity, professors have a particular obligation to promote conditions of free inquiry and to further public understanding of academic freedom.

-Virginia Department of Human Resource Management (DHRM) policy 2.35, Civility in the Workplace (PDF), which explicitly applies to all teaching, research, and administrative faculty, states that:
+Virginia Department of Human Resource Management (DHRM) policy 2.35, Civility in the Workplace, which applies to all faculty, states that:

 It is the policy of the Commonwealth to foster a culture that demonstrates the principles of civility, diversity, inclusion, and equity.
 In keeping with this commitment, workplace harassment (including sexual harassment), bullying (including cyber-bullying), and workplace violence of any kind are prohibited in state government agencies.

-DHRM provides a companion policy guide (PDF) to 2.35.
-See section 4.3, Dispute Resolution Policies and Procedures for more information about University and UVA human resources policies and procedures which implement this policy and numerous other federal and state laws.
+DHRM provides a companion policy guide to 2.35.
+See section 4.3, Dispute Resolution Policies and Procedures below for more information about University and UVA human resources policies and procedures, which implement this policy and numerous other federal and state laws.